 ArtsTheaterTwo on the Aisle

-Review of Clash of the Titans at Cherokee Street Theatre
+Review of The Book of Mormon at the Fox Theatre

 ArtsTheaterTwo on the Aisle

-Review of Murder on the Nile at Clayton Community Theatre
+Review of The Play That Goes Wrong at Clayton Community Theatre

 ArtsTheaterTwo on the Aisle